• Skip to primary navigation

 • Add veggies like spinach or courgette/zucchini

-• Throw in some leftover chicken for extra protein
+• Throw in some leftover chicken or sausage meat for extra protein

 • Serve with gluten-free pasta